async-labs/saas/README.md

 Open source web app that saves you many days of work when building your own SaaS product.
 The boilerplate comes with many basic SaaS features (see [Features](https://github.com/async-labs/saas#features) below) so that you can focus on features that differentiate your product.

+If you want to learn how to build this project from scratch, check out our book: https://builderbook.org/book

-Open source project is located in the `saas` folder.
-If you purchased our book, codebases for book's chapters are located in the `book` folder.
+The open source project is located in the `saas` folder.
+If you purchased our book, codebases for each of the book's chapters are located in the `book` folder.

 ## Live demo: